bf2fc6cc711aee1a0c2a/kas-installer/README.md

 ## Fleet Manager Parameter Customization

+### Service Customization

 The `kas-installer.sh` process will check for the presence of an executable named `kas-fleet-manager-service-template-params` in the project root.
 When available, it will be executed with the expection that key/value pairs will be output to stdout.
-The output will used when processing the kas-fleet-manager's [service-template.yml](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/blob/main/templates/service-template.yml).
+The output will be used when processing the kas-fleet-manager's [service-template.yml](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/blob/main/templates/service-template.yml).
 The name of the executable is intentially missing an extension to indicate that any language may be used that is known to the user to be supported in their own environment.